shimondoodkin/node-inflow/README.md

     inflow.paralel(shared_object,[function,nextfunction,[otherfunction,[function_argument]],done_function);

 ## Idea
+Your application is composed from small parts
+To allow integration between all the parts.
+Each part must have a standard structure.
-Each function is a part composed from a function it self and a next() call as a return value.
+Each function is a part composed from:
+* a function it self
+* and a next() call as a return value.
-Your application is composed from small parts each part must have a standard structure to allow integration between all the parts. with paralel and asynchronius step flow you can compose any appication structure you like.

 ## anatomy of a standard function
     function part(argument1,...)